-Social unity can benefit from planning.
+Social organization empowers in-groups, or all of society.
 When people not only work together but also plan, strategize and organize their common efforts, they enhance their strength.

 Real